 “On a long enough timeline, the survival rate for everyone drops to zero.”

-We’re all mortal and most of us are aware of it, even though it is not something we necessarily get a chance to think about so often in our busy, task-orientated, target-driven, fast-moving lives.
+It’s a great reminder that we’re all mortal and although most of us are aware of this fact, it is not something we necessarily get a chance to stop and think about so often in our busy, task-orientated, target-driven, fast-moving lives.
 Other stuff always gets in the way.

 What’s more, none of us really want to think about our own deaths.
 It is seen as morbid and I know some people feel that by the very act of even talking about their own death, it somehow brings that final day closer!